-This draft recommendation statement applies to adults without a history of a stroke; a transient ischemic attack, also known as a mini-stroke or a warning stroke; or other signs or symptoms of stroke.
+This final recommendation statement applies to adults without a history of stroke; a transient ischemic attack, also known as a mini-stroke or a warning stroke; or other signs or symptoms of stroke.

 Stroke is a leading cause of death and disability in the United States and can be devastating to those affected.
 One of the many risk factors for stroke is carotid artery stenosis-the narrowing of the arteries that run along the sides of the neck and supply blood to the brain.
-While CAS is uncommon, risk of getting it increases with age, and it can lead to strokes.
+While CAS is uncommon, the risk of getting it increases with age, and it can lead to strokes.

-"The Task Force wants to help prevent people from having a stroke," says USPSTF member Michael J. Barry, M.D.
-"But screening for CAS in those without symptoms of a blocked artery is not an effective way to do so.
-The evidence shows there are no benefits, and there are serious harms, so we recommend against screening."
+"The Task Force wants to help prevent people from having a stroke, but screening for CAS is not an effective way to do so," says USPSTF member Michael J. Barry, M.D.
+"Unfortunately, screening for CAS in adults without symptoms does more harm than good, and we continue to recommend against it."

 There is little evidence that screening for CAS in people without signs or symptoms prevents stroke or reduces mortality.
 Existing screening methods, especially in the general population, often have false-positive results, which means the tests show that a person has CAS when they do not.
-Therefore, screening for CAS often leads to unnecessary follow-up testing and surgeries that can cause serious harms, including stroke, heart attack, or death.
+Therefore, screening for CAS often leads to unnecessary followup testing and surgeries that can cause serious harms, including stroke, heart attack, or death.

-"The best way to prevent stroke is to focus on things we know work," says USPSTF member Aaron B. Caughey, M.D., M.P.P., M.P.H., Ph.D.
-"This includes controlling high blood pressure and cholesterol, not smoking, maintaining a healthy weight, being physically active, and eating a healthy diet."
+"Screening for CAS does not prevent strokes, but healthy lifestyle choices can," says USPSTF member Aaron B. Caughey, M.D., M.P.P., M.P.H., Ph.D.
+"People can reduce their risk of cardiovascular disease, including strokes, by controlling high blood pressure and cholesterol, maintaining a healthy weight, being physically active, eating a healthy diet, and not smoking."